EduardoZepeda/coffee-bytes-hugo/content/posts/docker/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #Creating django   ... done
 ```

-We will probably want to run our stack of services in the background, for that just add the _-d_ option at the end.
+We will probably want to run our stack of services in the background, for that just add the _-d_ (dettached) option at the end.

 ```bash
 docker-compose up -d